 Who can participate

-Entries are open to all architects and graduates of architecture of up to 10 years from graduation of the AACA Accredited Master of Architecture degree (or equivalent).
+Entry into the Dulux Study Tour is open to all Architects and graduates of architecture of up to 10 years of accumulated practice from obtainment of the AACA Accredited Master of Architecture degree (or equivalent). *See terms and conditions

 It is only open to Australian citizens/residents and New Zealand citizens residing in Australia.
 It is mandatory that entrants are Australian Institute of Architects members.